renato145/zero2prod/README.md

 TODO:
 - Chapter 7:
-  - What happens if a user tries to subscribe twice?
-Make sure that they receive two confirmation emails;
   - What happens if a user clicks on a confirmation link twice?
   - What happens if the subscription token is well-formatted but non-existent?
   - Add validation on the incoming token, we are currently passing the raw user input straight into a